giuice/diagnosis-app/memory-bank/plugins/strategy_plugin.md

 2. Assess dependencies from trackers to identify prerequisite tasks
 3. Align with project objectives from `projectbrief.md`
 4. Consider recent priorities from `activeContext.md`
-5. Document prioritization in `activeContext.md` AND update `progress.md`:
+5. Use write_file or edit_file to update both files:

+   First update `memory-bank/activeContext.md` with prioritization reasoning.

+   Then update `memory-bank/progress.md` with:
    ```
    ## Task Tracking